Skip to main content

 Day Trade Buying Power, or DTBP, is the amount available to the investor to use for day trades.
 A day trade is considered as the buying and selling of the same stock, ETF, or option in the same business day.

 You are considered a pattern day trader if you have exceeded 3 or more day trades in a consecutive 5 business day period.
 In order to continue to trade, after being flagged as a pattern day trader, you must maintain a minimum account balance of $25,000.
-The $25,000 does not include bond accounts, High Yield Cash Accounts, JIKO treasury accounts, or crypto.
+The $25,000 does not include Bond Accounts, High Yield Cash Accounts, Treasury Accounts, or crypto.

 If you maintain balances in equities and cash over $25,000, you are able to day-trade in the amount up to your day trading buying power.

-DTBP is calculated using a multiple on your account’s margin available, or the regulatory maintenance excess of margin, or margin available, based on the previous day’s close.
+Your DTBP is calculated using a multiple on your account’s margin available, or the regulatory maintenance excess of margin, or margin available, at the previous day’s close.
 The maintenance margin excess is the amount by which the equity held in the margin account exceeds the required minimum.
 Generally, the DTBP is four times, or 4X the regulatory maintenance margin excess.

 Margin Account Balance